SecondNewLife

 What to Avoid When Taking Low-Dose Naltrexone?

-Naltrexone is less reactive with the normal function of the brain because it is not a controlled substance.
-During Naltrexone treatment, patients should avoid using certain interactive substances after consultation with their doctors.
-Because of the occurrence of several side effects and health risks.
+It is less reactive with the normal function of the brain because it is not a controlled substance.
+During Naltrexone treatment, patients should avoid using certain interactive substances and also know what drugs does Naltrexone blocks.
+The negligence is responsible for the occurrence of several side effects and health risks.
 Some of the interacting factors are mentioned below.

 • Consuming alcohol